MariemSameh/BookBazaar/README.md

 BookBazaar - Online Bookstore Platform.

--*Description*: BookBazaar is an online bookstore platform built using ASP.NET Core MVC architecture.
+- *Description*: BookBazaar is an online bookstore platform built using ASP.NET Core MVC architecture.
 The project is structured into several layers and areas to manage both administrative and customer-facing functionalities effectively.
 This repository contains the complete implementation of a multi-layered architecture following the repository and unit of work design patterns, ensuring maintainability, scalability, and separation of concerns.

-*Technologies*:
+- *Technologies*:
   - *ASP.NET Core MVC*: Framework for building the web application.
   - *Entity Framework Core*: ORM for interacting with the database.
   - *Razor Pages*: For creating dynamic, server-side web pages.
   - *ASP.NET Core Identity*: For user management (registration, login, roles).
   - *Stripe*: For managing Payments.
 *Design Patterns Used*:
 - *Repository Pattern*: This design pattern abstracts the data access logic, making the code more maintainable and testable.
 - *Unit of Work Pattern*: This pattern coordinates the work of multiple repositories, ensuring that changes to multiple entities are managed in a single transaction.